 "As Leader of the County Council, I am delighted to be able to present to you the Statement of Accounts for 2021/22.
-The County Council has always had a strong track record of financial management and continued strong leadership and stewardship of the County Council's finances has put us in the best possible position in which we find ourselves today."
+The County Council has always had a strong track record of financial management and continued strong leadership and stewardship of the County Council's finances has put us in the strong position in which we find ourselves today."

-"The Coronavirus pandemic continued to present major challenges for Council services over the 2021/22 year as we worked to secure Hampshire's recovery from the pandemic.
+"The Coronavirus pandemic has continued to present major challenges for Council services over the past year as we have worked to secure Hampshire's recovery from the pandemic.
 The Council has played a crucial role supporting the health and care sector in managing the continued risk of Covid-19 outbreaks and alleviating pressure on acute care settings through supporting hospital discharge routes.
 Our staff have managed surging demand across all services as the county has transitioned out of lockdown, from Social Care to our valued recreational and cultural services."

 "The financial impact of the pandemic has been significant and will continue to be felt in the years to come.
-The Council set aside significant local resources to supplement the financial support provided by the Government and NHS England which has allowed us to meet the costs and losses resulting from the pandemic in 2021/22.
+The Council has set aside significant local resources to supplement the financial support provided by the Government and NHS England which has allowed us to meet the costs and losses resulting from the pandemic in 2021/22.
 However, the on-going financial impact remains difficult to predict.
 The County Council will continue with its careful financial management and robust financial monitoring with the aim of achieving on-going financial sustainability."

 "Since the previous financial crisis in 2008, we have worked diligently to stretch every penny - delivering savings, reinvesting in new, more efficient ways of working, making prudent use of our reserves, and delivering more with less.
-Residents have told us they support this approach, and it has proven effective - and by April 2022 we will have removed savings totalling £560 million from the budget."
+Residents have told us they support this approach, and it has proven effective - and by April 2022 the total savings we will have removed from the budget will rise further to £560 million."